trustoverip/utility-foundry-wg/workflow/stories/kob.md

 #### 3. What is unique about the desired Utility?

 - The utiltiy is restricted to a particular jurisdiction, the city of Kochi.
-- The utility also wishes to cut the expense in using various infrastructure to the possible minimum.
+- The utility aims to cut down the cost of hosting a node, incurred by the associations, to the possible minimum.

 #### 4. Who will participate?

-- Various associations/organizations in the city of Kochi who wishes to have a digital identity.
-(To name a few - IMA, Bar Council, Wipro, CUSAT)
+- Association of Medical practitioners: Indian Medical Association (Kochi Chapter)
+- Association of Lawyers: Bar Council (Kochi Chapter)
+- Association of Real Estate Developers: CREDAI (Kochi Chapter)
-- Colleges in the city of Kochi.
+- Association of Technical Universities
-- Various service providers.
+- Association of Retailers: Retailers Association of India (Kochi Chapter)
+- Association of CBSE schools: Kerala CBSE School Management Association (Kochi Chapter)
-- Citizens of Kochi.
+- Association of Driving Schools
+- Residential Associations

 #### 5. What are the common stakeholder motivators?

+- Ownership of one's digital identity.
+- Privacy.
+- Trusted digital services offering.
 - Low expense in hosting a node.
+- Enhance confidency and trust on digital service providers.
 - Dedicated community cloud for availing shared infra.
 - Verified digital identity.
-- Privacy.
-- Complete ownership of one's own credential.
 - ZKP

 #### 6. What are the common stakeholder requirements?